 What Is B2B Data?

-B2B data is verified information about businesses and their employees, including company size, industry, contact details, and technology stack.
-Revenue teams use this intelligence to identify prospects, reach decision makers, and time outreach for maximum impact.
+B2B data is verified information about businesses and the people who work within them.
+It includes company attributes like size, industry, and revenue, as well as individual-level details like job titles, direct phone numbers, and email addresses.
+Revenue teams use this intelligence to find the right accounts, reach decision-makers, and time their outreach for maximum impact.

 Types of B2B Data

 Different types of B2B data serve different purposes in your go-to-market strategy.
-Contact data gets you to individuals, firmographics qualify accounts, technographics reveal competitive opportunities, and intent signals show buying readiness.
+Contact data allows you to reach specific individuals, firmographics helps to qualify accounts, technographics can reveal competitive opportunities, and intent signals show buying readiness.
 Understanding each type helps you use the right data for the right job.

 Contact Data

-Contact data is information about individual people within companies.
-This includes:
+Contact data is information about individual people inside target companies.
+The core fields your team needs are:

 You need this data to actually reach decision makers and influencers inside your target accounts.
 Contact data also shows you organizational hierarchy so you understand who reports to whom.
 This helps you map buying committees and identify all the stakeholders involved in purchase decisions.